frnck37/autolamp/README.md

 11. **Run** `sudo mysql -u root -p` to connect as root first log to the MySQL server, without a password.

-12. After rebooting, your Pi should start in access point mode, therefore not connected to the internet, in "Stand-Alone Access Point" mode.
+12. After rebooting, your Pi should start in access point mode, therefore not connected to the internet, in "Stand-Alone Access Point" mode.You can try to connect to it, using any device, and tou should see the Portal slash page.

 13. To stop the access point and reconnect the card to the internet, execute the following command: `sudo systemctl disable hostapd`